 During the autumn term, our learning in RE will follow three themes.
-In the first of our themes, People, we will be learning about the family of God in Scripture.
+In the second of our themes, Called, we reflect on our different experiences of being welcomed into new situations and groups, recognising the importance of welcome, of feeling comfortable with new situations and belonging to new groups.

 Home learning in RE